Successful Political Yard Sign

 Consider Color Value

-Lettering and background must always be of contrasting value in order to be readable.
+Lettering and background must always be of contrasting value to be readable.

 Consider Environment